cs3110/textbook/src/chapters/correctness/module_docs.md

 let size = List.length
 ```

-How do wo know that latter implementation is correct?
+How do we know that latter implementation is correct?
 That is, how do we know
 that "lists have no duplicates"?
 It's hinted at by the name of the module, and
 it can be deduced from the implementation of `add`, but we've never carefully
 documented it.
 Right now, the code does not explicitly say that there are no